jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 * Sometimes, you need a way to store your instance data somewhere
 * An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run
 * It allows your instances to persist data
+* At least one EBS is attached to EC2 when instance launches, and it used to install operating system.
+You could add more EBS to add application, data and so on.

 #### EBS Volume
 * It’s a network drive (Not a physical drive)